UBC-MDS/nlpsummarize/README.md

 Unfortunately, there are few tools today which provide summary statistics on textual data that a user may want to analyze.
 Our goal with this package is to provide users with a simple and flexible tool to gather key insights that would be useful during the exploratory data analysis phase of the data science workflow.

+Our library specifically will make extensive use of pre-existing packages in the Python eco-system.
+We will use the [`nltk`](https://www.nltk.org/)  library to build most of the sentiment analysis functions while also leveraging well-known packages such as [`pandas`](https://pandas.pydata.org/) to aid in the overall presentation of our final output results.

 ### Installation: